databendlabs/databend/website/blog/2023-03-17-databend-weekly-85.md

 Here are some noteworthy items recorded here, perhaps you can find something that interests you.

-- We suggest users to consider `unset max_storage_io_requests` to use `num_cpu` as the default value when upgrading to **1.0.17-nightly** and above.
-- Now Databend can integrate with MindsDB to provide users with machine learning workflow support. *[Bringing in-database ML to Databend](https://mindsdb.com/integrations/databend-machine-learning)*
+- MindsDB's machine learning capability has now been integrated into Databend: *[Bringing in-database ML to Databend](https://mindsdb.com/integrations/databend-machine-learning)*
-- If you happen to use HDFS and are interested in Databend, why not try our WebHDFS storage backend?
+- Are you interested in using WebHDFS as the storage for Databend?
 This blog post may be helpful for you. *[How to Configure WebHDFS as a Storage Backend for Databend](https://databend.rs/blog/2023-03-13-webhdfs-storage-for-backend)*

 ## What's Up Next